Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/robe_of_stars.md

+---
+category: items
+layout: page
 name: Robe of Stars
-type: item
+tag: item

-# Robe of Stars
+title: Robe of Stars
+---

 _Wondrous item, very rare (requires attunement)_

 This black or dark blue robe is embroidered with small white or silver stars.
 You gain a +1 bonus to saving throws while you wear it.